spiral/docs/stempler/expert.md

 > We would like to name this variable in a non obvious way to prevent any conflicts.

 The next step will be to populate these variable values based on the provided data.
-We can achieve this using special evalutator specific function `createVariable`:
+We can achieve this using special evalutator specific function `runtimeVariable`:

 ```html
 <extends:elements.input/>